yuntongSH/QRT-Stock-Return-Prediction/README.md

 # QRT Stock Return Prediction

 ## Introduction

-This project is part of our student initiative to tackle the **Qube Research & Technologies (QRT)** stock return prediction challenge.
-The task is to predict the **sign of residual returns** (returns stripped of market-wide effects) of U.S. equities using 20 business days of historical data.
-With over **600,000 samples**, this challenge is representative of real-world quantitative finance problems where the **signal-to-noise ratio is extremely low**.
+This project is part of our student initiative in the **Executive Master of Artificial Intelligence and Data Science at Dauphine PSL**, participating in the **Qube Research & Technologies (QRT)** stock return prediction challenge.
+The goal is to predict the **sign of residual stock returns**—returns adjusted to remove market-wide influences—based on 20 business days of historical data.

-We approach this challenge through an end-to-end machine learning pipeline, including data cleaning, feature engineering, modeling with multiple algorithms, and ensemble learning for final prediction.
+With over **600,000 samples**, the challenge mirrors real-world quantitative finance problems where the **signal-to-noise ratio is exceptionally low**.
+Our project explores both classical and deep learning models in this noisy time-series environment.

 🔗 **Official Challenge**: [QRT Stock Return Prediction on Challenge Data](https://challengedata.ens.fr/participants/challenges/23/#)